wenzhenl/uscfun/Privacy_Polycy.md

 2. Information we get when you use our services.
 2. Information we get from third parties.

-Here’s a little more detail on each of these categories.
+Here's a little more detail on each of these categories.

 ### Information You Choose to Give Us